-A cost allocation is appropriate when a clear delineation can be made between the eligible and ineligible components.
-Several methods of cost allocation can be used, but they must meet the criteria of being based on tangible criteria that provide a realistic result.
+A cost allocation requires a clear delineation between the eligible and ineligible components.
+Several methods of cost allocation can be used (see below), but they must be based on tangible criteria that reach a reasonable result.
 The price for the eligible portion must be the most cost-effective means of receiving the eligible service.

 If no cost allocation information is submitted by the applicant and USAC determines that cost allocation is required, the following approach is used:

-If cost allocation is required for a component, then cost allocation is also required for the installation and maintenance of that component.
+Note: If cost allocation is required for a component, then cost allocation is also required for the installation and maintenance of that component.

 Possible methods for cost allocation include the following: